 Dr. Jennifer Bacani McKenney is a practicing family physician who owns and operates an independent practice in Fredonia, a community of approximately 2500 people in southeast Kansas.
 She attended the University of Kansas School of Medicine and completed her Family Medicine residency at Via Christi in Wichita, Kansas.
 She provides outpatient, inpatient, emergency department, surgical, and endoscopic services to her community.
 Previously, she served as the resident member of the American Academy of Family Physicians and Society of Teachers of Family Medicine boards.
 She was recently elected secretary of the Kansas Academy of Family Physicians.
 She founded the Fredonia Area Community Foundation and serves as president of the local school board.
 She is heavily involved in practice-based improvement through the Aledade Kansas ACO.
 Her future plans are to continue local, state, and national leadership activities as well as focused local public health and community health improvement initiatives.

-Marcus Bernard currently serves as the director of the Rural Training and Research Center for the Federation of Southern Cooperatives/ Land Assistance Fund in Epes, Alabama.
+Marcus Bernard is currently an Associate Professor of Agricultural Economics and Rural Sociology at Kentucky State University.
+Prior to this appointment, he served as the Director of the Rural Training and Research Center for the Federation of Southern Cooperatives/ Land Assistance Fund in Epes, Alabama.
 He completed his doctoral studies at the University of Kentucky in Rural Sociology and Medical Sociology.
 His dissertation research focuses on how Black men farming construct their ideas about masculinity and gender roles.
 Bernard’s dedication to rural development originated in his own rural roots in North Carolina.
 Throughout his career, he has integrated working for and researching rural-based organizations and communities.
 As a rural organizer, he has worked with organizations such as the Concerned Citizens of Tillery, Cedar Grove Improvement Association, Operation Spring Plant, the Black Farmers and Agriculturalist Association, the North Carolina Black Farmers Association and the Black Belt Justice Center.
-Academically, Bernard has built on his relationships with community organizations, small businesses, and farmers to research economic development, health care, and opportunities for youth in agriculture throughout the Black Belt.
+Academically, Bernard has built on his relationships with community organizations, small businesses, and farmers to research economic development, health care, and opportunities for youth in agriculture throughout the Black Belt Region.
 His PhD work centered on the Black Belt, Black farmers, and how marginalized groups build community through resistance and resilience.
-For his MA, which he received from North Carolina A&T State University, his research focused on access to health care providers and utilization of health care across the 12 state Black Belt Region.
-Bernard builds on his dual identity as practitioner and academic in his current role at the Federation through facilitating connections between research and outreach.
+For his MS in Agricultural Economics, which he received from North Carolina A&T State University, his thesis research focused on access to health care providers and utilization of health care across the 12 state Black Belt Region.
+Bernard builds on his professional experiences as practitioner and academic in his current role at Kentucky State University by facilitating connections between research and outreach.

 President & CEO, Stratis Health